felipelouza/mm-repair/Readme.md

 Clone/download then `make`

 ---

 ## Input matrix format

-By default materepair-h assumes the inut matrix is in textual `csv` format.
+By default materepair-h assumes the input matrix is in textual `csv` format.
 This behaviour can be changed using the following command line options:

 * `--bool`  the input matrix has only 0/1 entries.
 The matrix is represente by a text file in which each line contains a pair of row and column indices denoting the position of a nonzero elements.
 The pairs must be ordered in row-major order without duplicates